FEBIOTEC/email-signatures-asban/README.md

 Contains the necessary data and code to generate the email signature of the managed employees in EHS.

 ## Components
+###### Bulk update of secrets
+We use `gh` CLI utility to read from a secret file that creates all of our organization secrets in bulk.

 ###### Secrets
 The real data for the signatures are stored as GitHub secrets in the [EHS organization](https://github.com/Equipaments-Hosteleria-Salou).
 Each secret belongs to the person with the same initial in its name.
 This is for privacy reasons.
 Secrets are used in